Will AI Replace Network Engineers? Not Quite, But Your Job Is Changing Fast

 Your Network Is Getting Smarter -- Should You Worry?

-If you are a network engineer, you have probably noticed something: the tools you use every day are getting eerily good at doing parts of your job.
+If you are a network engineer, you have probably noticed something unsettling: the tools you use every day are getting eerily good at doing parts of your job.
 AI-powered network management platforms can now auto-configure routers, predict bandwidth bottlenecks, and even self-heal minor outages without human intervention.
 So the question on every network engineer's mind is whether this technology will eventually make them obsolete.

-Where AI Hits Hardest -- and Where It Cannot Reach
+Where AI Hits Hardest

-The Cloud Factor
+The Cloud Factor and SDN Disruption

 The shift to cloud and software-defined networking (SDN) is actually changing the nature of network engineering faster than AI alone.
 Network engineers who can work with cloud-native architectures, Kubernetes networking, and infrastructure-as-code tools like Terraform are positioning themselves at the intersection of networking and DevOps, a space where demand is growing rapidly.